Winter Crisis Program

 Summer Cooling Program

 July and August are two of the hottest months of the year in Ohio, especially for senior citizens or those with serious medical conditions.
-Starting July 1 until August 31, 2016, the Council will help income-eligible Cuyahoga County residents with payment of an electric bill to help ease the burden caused by summer heat.
+The Council will help income-eligible Cuyahoga County residents with payment of an electric bill or the purchase of a fan/air conditioning unit to help ease the burden caused by summer heat.